Sportsworld (radio programme): Content

 Sportsworld brings the biggest sporting events to a global audience, using the full resources of the BBC.
-The programme features live commentary from the Premier League every weekend during the English football season.
+The programme features live commentary from the Premier League every weekend as well as the FA Cup finals during the English football season, however it is for 15:00 Saturday and 16:30 Sunday kickoffs only.
 Correspondents in Spain and Italy cover La Liga and Serie A. Live sport is mixed with debate, discussion and analysis of the leading sport stories of the week by the Sportsworld Panel.

 The big football events on the global sporting calendar always feature such as African Cup of Nations, World Cup and European Championships, as do the multi-sport events like the Olympics, Commonwealth and Asian Games.
 The regular events on the annual calendar are a feature point of the year such as the Grand Slam's in Tennis, the Golfing Majors, Test cricket, Formula One, Diamond League Athletics, the NBA, the Baseball World Series and Moto GP.

 A global audience of 188 million, and the reputation of the programme, ensures Sportsworld is able to secure exclusive interviews with the biggest names in world sport.

 The programme often leaves its base at MediaCityUK in Salford.
 In 2010 Sportsworld was presented from the 2010 African Nations Cup in Angola, the Jamaican Schools Athletics Championships in Kingston, the FA Cup Final at Wembley Stadium, the 2010 World Cup in South Africa, the European Champions League final in Madrid, the 2010 World Basketball Championships in Turkey and the 2010 Commonwealth Games in Delhi.